stevenlovegrove/Pangolin/README.md

 ## Building ##

 Pangolin uses the CMake portable pre-build tool.
-To checkout and build pangolin in the directory 'build', enabling C++11 support instead of using Boost, execute the following at a shell (or the equivelent using a GUI):
+To checkout and build pangolin in the directory 'build', execute the following at a shell (or the equivelent using a GUI):

 ```
 git clone https://github.com/stevenlovegrove/Pangolin.git
 cd Pangolin
 mkdir build
 cd build
-cmake -DCPP11_NO_BOOST=1 ..
+cmake ..
 make -j
 ```